zhenjia2017/RDUKG/README.md

     ```
    drkg
     ```
-   If you have any issue with downloading, please contact [Zhen Jia](mail to:zjia@swjtu.edu.cn).
+   If you have any issue with downloading, please contact Zhen Jia via mail: zjia@swjtu.edu.cn.
 -  Unzip the data and put it in the *folder* for your configuration.
 The total data size is around 2 GB.

 ## Deployment